What is ERP and How Does It Work?

 Think about the amount of budgeting, sourcing, forecasting, ordering, contracts, invoices, and other decisions involved in getting your device to the store so you could purchase it, and you’ll start to realize how complex manufacturing and distributing really is.

 An ERP system is actually made up of a variety of modules or applications.
-Businesses typically tailor a solution to their unique needs by picking and choosing which modules to use.
+Businesses typically tailor an ERP solution to their unique needs by picking and choosing which modules to use.
 Some common ERP modules include:

 Financial management software/accounting software with features like general ledger, accounts payable/receivable, budgeting, and cash flow management